 5. The MSSC has included an Equity and Diversity section to all grant and award applications.
 Applicants are encouraged to complete the Equity and Diversity Questionnaire to help us better monitor equity in our programs.
 Your information will only be seen by authorized MSSC staff and the data collected will only be used in an aggregated form in order to protect the identity of individuals.

 6. The MSSC has provided separate templates for upload documents such as the Proposed Research Project/Scientific Progress Report, Figures, References, and Signatures Page.
-Applicants are required to utilize the provided templates.
+Applicants are encouraged to utilize the provided templates.

 7. The MSSC has changed the guidelines for referees.
 New endMS Doctoral Studentship and Postdoctoral Fellowship Awards will require Letters of Recommendation from the supervisor (and co-supervisor(s) if applicable), and two (2) academic referees.
 Progress Reports for renewal of current Studentship (Master’s and Doctoral) and Postdoctoral Fellowship Awards will only require one (1) Letter of Recommendation from the supervisor stating the progress made by the applicant during the last funding year (or period).
 Applications without the required number of letters of recommendation will be disqualified.

 8. Furthermore, the MSSC has changed the transcript requirements for Studentship and Fellowship Awards.
 Doctoral level applicants must provide transcripts from their undergraduate degree and graduate studies, including courses taken with grades.
 Postdoctoral level applicants must provide transcripts from their graduate degree.
 Applications submitted without the appropriate transcript(s) will not be considered eligible.

 To support a greater number of Doctoral students by providing training awards to outstanding individuals in Quebec who wish to commence or pursue their research training in the field of multiple sclerosis.
 This support will be delivered through the co-funding fellowship awards submitted to the regular competitions of both FRQS and MSSC.